nextmat/yui-rails/README.md

 This will create a new project named 'foo' with yui-rails already installed.

+## TODO

+Plans for improvement in no particular order:

+  * Decide how much (all?) of YUI to vendor (with debug versions everything is ~15.5mb, seems awfully heavy)
+  * Provide intelligent loader to mimic CDN's ability to load a group of dependencies on demand as a single file

 ## Credits

 Inspired by the [jquery-rails](https://github.com/rails/jquery-rails) gem by Steve Schwartz.